Cameron Students posing for a picture on Campus

 B.A. in Social Studies Education

-For 2021-2022, six candidates of the Social Studies Education Program completed the requirements of the program and graduated.
-Five of the six are employed as teachers in the field.
+For 2023-2024, two candidates of the Social Studies Education Program completed the requirements of the program and graduated.
+Both candidates are employed as social studies teachers in the state of Oklahoma.

 Bachelor of Music Education